DLR-RM/BlenderProc/examples/basic/README.md

 * The last module now merges all the single temporary files created by the two rendering modules into one `.hdf5` file per cam pose.
 * A `.hdf5` file can be seen as a dict of numpy arrays, where the keys correspond to the `output_key` defined before.
 * The module can also apply some post-processing routines based on two parameters, the `output_key` (in this case `depth`) and the post-processor module, which is in this case `postprocessing.TrimRedundantChannels.py`.
-This makes the output depth map has one channel only, instead of 3.
+This reduces the depth map from 3 channels to a single channel (the other channels exist for internal reasons).

 The file `0.h5py` would therefore look like the following: